artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 </article>
 <article class="post" style="margin-top: 620px">

 This kind of tree structure should feel quite similar to the `UIView` tree that you see inside a tool like Reveal, or inside the Xcode visual inspector.
-Next up I want to show you
+Next up I want to show you what the code for this would look like in JavaScript:

 {% raw %}
 <!-- The {{ and }} get eaten by mustache -->